oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 So _the language_ will mature and evolve with time, but for now it does everything I need.

 Let's start with the syntax of _the language_.
-The first thing to know is _the language_ ignores whitespaces like newlines and tabs, so indentation doesn't matter and how you want to format the code is up to you.
-And Comments starts with a '#' and continue to the end of the line.
+The first thing to know is _the language_ ignores whitespaces like newlines and tabs, so indentation doesn't matter and you can format the code whatever way you like the most. _The language_ also supports comments.
+A comment starts with a '#' and continue to the end of the line.

 >   For now the generator ignores comments, but it could be useful to just copy them into the header file.